Daniel-Goodwin-287/website-test/README.md

 # website-test
-This is a test website created through GitHub.
+This is a test website created through github.

-It only contains this text currently.